AccelerationConsortium/ac-microcourses/docs/courses/software-dev/overview.md

 * - Automated documentation
   - * Markdown
     * Documentation as code
+    * Docstrings
     * Sphinx
     * Readthedocs
   - * Write documentation in Markdown
     * Explain what documentation as code means
+    * Write a docstring for a Python function
     * Set up a readthedocs account and publish a readthedocs page

 * - Continuous integration (CI)